Drum of the Deathless (Quintet)

 PREMIERE DATE: November 24, 2016

 This work for percussion quartet, inspired by the ritual drumming of a Korean monastic drummer, takes its cue from the famous lines of the Buddha:

 “I beat the drum of the deathless in a world gone blind.”
 These lines were spoken soon after his Enlightenment, as he went forth into the world to look for students to teach them the meditational technique leading to Enlightenment.

 The work had its premiere in Gwangju in 2016, at the enormous new Asian Cultural Centre.
-It now exists in three versions:
+It now exists in four versions:

 - Original Percussion Quartet

 - Percussion Duo